 With or without the new marking, this approach should have minimal effect on compiler optimizations and diagnostics.
-However, as Peter Sewell notes, functions to which pointers are passed cannot tell whether those pointers were initially loaded via a marked access.
+However, functions to which pointers are passed cannot tell whether those pointers were initially loaded via a marked access.
+Such functions would need to assume that all pointer arguments were in fact initially loaded via a marked access.

-Limit Pointer Lifetime-End Zap to Pointers Crossing Function Boundaries
+Limit Lifetime-End Pointer Zap to Pointers Crossing Function Boundaries

-Martin Uecker suggested that developers should be free to load, store, [cast,] and compare indeterminate pointers within the confines of a function (inline or otherwise), but that touching indeterminate pointers that have crossed a function-call boundary should be subject to lifetime-end zap.
-This proposal could be combined with the other proposals that limit pointer lifetime-end zap.
+It was suggested that developers should be free to load, store, [cast,] and compare indeterminate pointers within the confines of a function (inline or otherwise), but that touching indeterminate pointers that have crossed a function-call boundary should be subject to lifetime-end zap.
+This proposal could be combined with the other proposals that limit lifetime-end pointer zap.
+Note that this proposal fails to address cases where pointers subject to lifetime-end zap need to be passed across function boundaries.